WaxOn/WaxOff

 | Channel | Left · Right | Mono mode only.
 Which channel to extract.
 Use Left for a standard single-mic recording on channel 1.
 Grayed out when Output is Stereo. |

 | Loudness Norm | On · Off | Enables two-pass EBU R128 loudness normalization.
-When NR is off, the analysis pass applies noise reduction internally to prevent broadband noise from skewing the measurement; the output itself is not affected.
+The analysis pass applies RNNoise internally on a temp copy to prevent broadband noise from skewing the loudness measurement; the output signal is not affected.
 Off = filtering and limiting only. |

-| Target | −16 to −35 LUFS · default −30 | Integrated loudness target when Loudness Norm is on. −30 LUFS is conservative for ingest and leaves plenty of headroom for editing.
-Grayed out when Loudness Norm is off. |
+| Target LUFS | −16 to −35 LUFS · 1 LUFS steps · default −30 | Integrated loudness target when Loudness Norm is on. −30 LUFS is conservative for ingest and leaves plenty of headroom for editing.
+Dimmed when Loudness Norm is off. |

 | Output Dir | Path or empty | Where output files are written.
 Empty = same folder as the source.
 Set a path to collect all outputs in one place. |